Michael Franzese: Entertainment, sports management and other businesses

 During the 1970s, he began to enter the world of legitimate business and by the mid-1980s Franzese had a stronghold on various businesses such as car dealerships, leasing companies, auto repair shops, restaurants, nightclubs, a contractor company, movie production and distribution companies, travel agencies and video stores.

 By 1980, Franzese was a partner with booking agent Norby Walters in his firm.
 Franzese's role was to intimidate existing and prospective clients.
 Franzese would later testify he provided the initial $50,000 to Walters to start his agency booking company with a 25% share of any profits.
 Additionally, Franzese would assist with any entertainers Walters had problems with by meeting their agents.
-In 1981, Franzese successfully extorted a role for Walters in the US tour by singer Michael Jackson and his brothers.
+In 1981, Franzese successfully extorted a role for Walters in the U.S. tour by singer Michael Jackson and his brothers.
 In 1982, the manager for singer Dionne Warwick wanted to drop Walters as an agent; Franzese met with the manager and persuaded him to keep Walters.

 In 1983, the FBI launched an investigation into boxing promoter Don King's organized crime connections and targeted Franzese to introduce an FBI undercover agent, using the alias Victor Quintana, to King.
 Franzese, who had never met King, says he was introduced to him by civil rights leader Al Sharpton.
 Franzese claimed he first met Sharpton through the Genovese crime family mobster Daniel Pagano.
 Quintana was to give the impression that he was buying his way into the boxing world in order for King to reveal his criminal associations, however the investigation subsequently collapsed after Quintana failed to follow through with several hundred thousand dollars.

 In 1985, Walters set up a sports management agency with Franzese as a silent partner.
 At a meeting he agreed to hand over $50,000 in return for a 25 percent interest from the sports agency.

 Franzese was the president of Miami Gold, a film production company that produced the 1986 film Knights of the City.